-You must complete 18 hours of coursework to earn a minor in public health policy.
-Two foundational courses are required.
-Political Science / Public Health 329 provides students a broad understanding of the structure and dynamics of U.S. public health policy.
-Public Health 201 introduces students to the principles of epidemiology to support population-based and community-health assessment and evaluation.
+You must complete 18-19 hours of coursework to earn a minor in public health policy.
+Two foundational courses are required; Public Health (PUBH) 329 provides students a broad understanding of the structure and dynamics of U.S. public health policy, and Public Health (PUBH) 201 introduces students to the principles of epidemiology to support population-based and community-health assessment and evaluation.

 With a firm foundation in public health policy, you’ll then select 12 to 13 hours with courses in: